 Arrival Airport: Reykjavik Keflavik International Airport is located on the south west coast of Iceland, about 31 miles (50 kilometers) south west of downtown Reykjavik.
 Public transportation transfers to the city include the Strætó public bus service, taking around one hour, or Flybus and Airport Direct express buses taking around 45 minutes.
 Facilities at the passenger terminal include car rental agencies, ATMs, business lounges, currency exchange desks and free WiFi.
 Dining options include a pizzeria, bakery, Scandinavian and international restaurants, coffee shops and a convenience store for groceries.
 The shopping mall includes duty free outlets, fashion stores, an eyeglasses store, gourmet food hall, and an Icelandic design and handicrafts gallery.

-Travel between New York City, USA and Reykjavík, Iceland by plane is: Fully open.
+Travel by plane between New York City, USA and Reykjavík, Iceland is: Unrestricted.

-International entry status: Entry is fully open for citizens and permanent residents of United States
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of United States

-The information above was last checked on 6/25/22.
-Remember to review the latest COVID-19 travel safety regulations for your flight to Reykjavík from New York City as this information can change.
+The above information was last checked on 3/22/23.
+Remember to check the latest COVID-19 travel safety regulations for your flight to Reykjavík from New York City closer to your date of departure here

-The restriction level for your return flight to New York City, USA from Reykjavík is: Partially open.
+The restriction level for your return flight to New York City, USA from Reykjavík is: Conditional.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Iceland
+International entry is allowed for: Entry is conditional for citizens and permanent residents of Iceland

 The government of USA has imposed these measures to reduce the spread of COVID-19: